andrew-wilkes/godot-blockchain/README.md

 * Previous block's hash
 * Timestamp - when the block was created
 * Transaction data (Merkle tree)
-* Validator address - the validator that was responsible f or creating the block
+* Validator address - the validator that was responsible for creating the block

 ## The network